 What's in a name?

 There is a current debate about the scientific name of the Megalodon Shark.
-Some argue for Carcharodon megalodon, relating it more closely to the modern Great White, siting similarities in in number of serrations, structure of the teeth, and the way the teeth develop spatially in the cartilage of the jaw.
-Others say the name should be Carcharcoles megalodon, meaning that its ancestors evolved from a separate lineage through the Otodus sharks, making comparisons between the serration size, root depth, and even internal pores left behind by nerves and blood vessels.
+Some argue for Carcharodon megalodon, relating it more closely to the modern Great White, siting similarities in number of serrations, structure of the teeth, and the way the teeth developed spatially in the cartilage of the jaw.
+Others previously named it Carcharcoles megalodon, but now use Otodus megalodon- putting it in a separate evolutionary lineage through the Otodus sharks, making comparisons between the serration size, root depth, and even internal pores left behind by nerves and blood vessels.

 Fossilized teeth are graded on a 1-10 scale based on the average quality of four factors: Root, Bourlette, Enamel, and Serrations.
 All of our museum quality teeth are grade 8 and above.
 This means that the teeth considered museum quality may not all be perfect in every single way, but all are gorgeously preserved fossils that are truly the cream of the crop.